 Booking for the BBC Proms this year has only just started but by all accounts, tickets are being scooped up pretty quickly.
 So with this in mind, I duly purchased a Prom Guide to see what was on offer this year.
 I haven’t been to a Prom concert for years, not because I don’t enjoy them, quite the contrary, I think they are an integral and vital part of the UK concert scene, but I rather over-dosed on them a few years ago.
 As a young student at the RCM, I was given free tickets to the Proms, in fact all students were offered tickets but because so many went home or were out of London for the holidays, there was always a surplus supply.
 So I went three or four times a week which was a real privilege, but after a good few years I felt I had been there and done that.
 However, this year I’m determined to make the effort and attend a few of the dazzling concerts on display.

 The Proms festival is without doubt the foremost classical music festival in the world.
-I have written about the Proms several times before on my blog and you can read my previous posts here and here.
 The 2013 festival looks to be another bumper year with so many interesting programmes making it difficult to know where to start, so I will just pick out my favourites.

 There is a distinct emphasis on Wagner and Britten as is to be expected, celebrating the respective anniversaries of these composers; a complete performance of the Ring Cycle which is sure to be a highlight, as is the inclusion of Britten’s works in no less than 12 Prom concerts.
 Billy Budd will be performed in its entirety and there will be performances of Phaedra, Sinfonia da Requiem, the Violin Concerto and Les Illuminations.
 Tchaikovsky too is featured, with performances including a complete cycle of his symphonies, and in the centenary of Polish composer Witold Lutoslawski’s birth, there are several Prom concerts dedicated to his music and the music of his Polish contemporaries too.
 Tippett’s music is also given prominence, as is that of Granville Bantock.